robertchase/meander/README.md

 this is a test
 ```

 The data we sent was supplied in the `request.content` attribute.
-Although there are other attributes that show specifically what arrived in the `query string` or in the `http_content` area, the request attempts to coerce the input data (with specific attention to `form`, `json`, and `query string` data) into this single attribute, no matter the `HTTP` method used.
+Although there are other attributes that show specifically what arrived in the `query string` or in the `http_content` area, `meander` attempts to coerce the input data (with specific attention to `form`, `json`, and `query string` data) into this single attribute, no matter the `HTTP` method used.

 Here is a `PUT` with `form` data: